Žumberak Mountains: Speleology

-Flora
+Flora and Funga

 There are more than 1,000 species of different plant life recorded in this area, some of which are strictly protected.
 In the area of the Nature Park 90 species of Croatian vascular flora from the Red Book are recorded.
 On the global level 3 of them are critically endangered, 11 are endangered and 28 are globally sensitive.

 Forests cover huge area of the range. there are few old-growth forests mostly on the Slovene part of the highest ridge, close to Sveta Gera.
 These are Old-growth forest Ravna Gora, and old-growth forest on Trdina Peak.
 Most common are the forests of sessile oak and hornbeam and on steeper slopes are the forests of Downy Oak and hop hornbeam.
 Beech forests cover the highest ridges.
 Some endangered and protected plants are found here, such as are globally sensitive species Iris croatica and Daphne blagayana.
 Globally sensitive species of wild orchids and lilies can be found in areas between forests and open habitats.

 There is only a small area of grassland of natural origin.
 The local population exploited grassland.
 Grassland are rich in species.
 In some areas more than 40 species of plants have been recorded on one square meter!
 Many of them are in the Red Book of vascular flora in Croatia.

 The areas of damp and marsh-like grassland and plain and moors also can be found here.
 Important example is the area along the Jasinje creek where even 7 strongly protected and 12 protected plant species have been recorded.
 Among them we stress critically endangered species on global level – tall cottongrass (Eriophorum angustifolium) and alpine asphodel (Tofieldia calyculata); globally endangered species of sedges, globally sensitive species: grass-like sedge (Carex panicea) and lesser butterfly-orchid (Platanthera bifolia) and species with the status of not sufficiently explored (DD) in Croatia, elongated sedge (Carex elongata).

 There are 377 species of mushrooms in the Park area.
 It is supposed that this is only smaller number of a total number of mushrooms in this area, In the research carried on in 2007, seven new species of mushrooms were found in Žumberak – Samoborsko gorje Nature Park.
 Arched woodwax (Hygrophorus camarophyllus) is on the Red List of the mushrooms in Croatia with EN category of endanger (globally endangered species).

 There are 79 discovered species of lichens, three of which are on the Red List of lichens in Croatia.
 These are Bryoria fuscescens (with status VU – sensitive family), Lobaria pulmonaria (with status EN – endangered family) and genus Usnea (status VU).
 The research discovered several localities rich in lichen species like wild forest of beech in area of Kuti and wider area of Budinjak, Sv.
 Gera.
 Old orchards in grassland are explored as well.

 Following families are found and put on the Red List of Croatia: Baeomyces rufus (almost endangered species – NT), Dibaeis baeomyces (VU), Lobaria pulmonaria (VU), Menegazzia terebrata (VU) and Solorina saccata (VU).